 This page provides explanations and solutions to common installation issues.

 The following sections address commonly encountered issues when installing Phoenix FD.
-If your problem persists, contact our support team.

 Cannot Install Phoenix FD